 According to his biography in the Canadian Mining Hall of Fame:"in his rise to the pinnacle of Cominco, his interest in the welfare of the employees never slackened.
 His stated belief, '...security, comfort and welfare of workmen will be paid for in increased efficiency and good will of employees...' became a benchmark in Canadian industrial relations circles.
 In part, at least, the Trail Smoke Eaters who twice carried Canada's hockey colours to a world amateur championship, were a reflection of his philosophy of human relations in a mining community.
 Recognition and honors for his work in his profession came to him in abundance.
 He received the highest award of the time, the Gold Medal of the Institute of Mining and Metallurgy of Great Britain in 1944.
 Other awards included the McCharles Prize for outstanding work in Canadian Metallurgy from the University of Toronto; the James Douglas Medal for Metallurgy awarded to him in 1928 by the American Institute of Mining and Metallurgy; the Inco Medal awarded by The Canadian Institute of Mining and Metallurgy in 1935 for outstanding work in mining and smelting.
 He was awarded honorary degrees from McGill University and the University of Alberta, and was a director of a number of companies.
 A long-time member of The Canadian Institute of Mining and Metallurgy, he served as its President in 1934-35.
 Selwyn Blaylock went to B.C. and the predecessor of Consolidated Mining & Smelting when both the country and the company were young and feeling their way into a future that included a depression and two world wars.
 All three made excessive demands on the abilities of people in such key industries as metal production and fabrication.
 Selwyn G. Blaylock accepted all challenges, met all challenges, contributed vastly to the body of knowledge of his profession and remained a caring man of modesty and integrity."

 The quality of his massive Tudor Revival-style home, and the way he built it during the Depression, lend credence to the statements above of his concern for the welfare of his employees.
 According to legend, Blaylock told the construction crew that "it's hard times, there isn't much work, so just take your time and do a good job."
 [Derrick Penner, "Sharing Nelson's historic Blaylock Estate with the people," Vancouver Sun, February 28, 2003] The head stonemason was Kuzma Golac, who died in Nelson in 1957 at the age of 70.
-Mike Robertson was the master carpenter and carver of the elaborate scrollwork panels.
+Mike Roberts was the master carpenter and carver of the elaborate scrollwork panels.
+[From Tom Shorthouse: I knew Mike Roberts well and often visited the family home which was the property adjacent to the estate.
+His son Treve and I attended Nelson High School at the same time and graduated from there in 1950.]
 The main house is approximately 16,000 square feet and sits on 42 acres of grounds.

 The house, properly called "Lakewood" but known in the Nelson area sometimes as "Sleeping Beauty's Castle," was built to the design of Montreal architect J. Cecil McDougal.
 A junior in the firm, William Frederick ("Bill") Williams (1904-1947), moved from Montreal to Nelson in 1935 to supervise the construction, fell in love with the area, and stayed on.
 Born in Melbourne, Williams had moved to the United States following graduation in 1926 and had worked for various firms there, and with McDougal in Montreal, as well as travelling in Europe.
 His wife, Ilsa Julie Clara Baker (1904-1984), was also an architect.
 Following wartime service, during which he rose to the rank of major, he died, leaving a busy Nelson practice which his wife took over and ran until her retirement in 1958.
 The firm became especially noted for its modernist designs, including a number of buildings in Trail for Cominco, its house designs which received notice in a variety of competitions, and his winning design of the Canadian Pavilion for the 1939 New York World's Fair.[Source: WF Williams biography by Elspeth Cowell and Donald Luxton, in Building the West, Early Architects of British Columbia--a book to be published in May, 2003]see footnote below*